IyarLin/R-advantages-over-python/README.md

 We can see that on the first split 2 categories (setosa1,setosa2) went down the left node while the rest went to the right - which makes sense as there’s no real difference between setosa1 and setosa2.
-In the end the tree split the nodes exactly according to the original species\!
+In the end the tree split the nodes exactly according to the original species!

 sklearn however [does not support categorical data](https://scikit-learn.org/stable/modules/tree.html#tree-algorithms-id3-c4-5-c5-0-and-cart).